Where To Escape Art Basel

 Every December, tens of thousands of people rush to Miami for Art Basel, driven by the prospect of free champagne and the proximity to various celebrities.
 Maybe you’re one of them.
 Or maybe you hate the traffic and kind of want to punch the whole concept of Art Basel in its face.
 That’s fair.
-And that’s also what this guide is for.
+That’s also what this guide is for.
 It’s full of places that are hanging out just past the fence of Art Basel mayhem, like Wilson from Home Improvement.
-These spots steer clear of the ridiculous Basel neighborhoods like Wynwood, South Beach, Mid-Beach, and Downtown—and we can just about guarantee you won’t have to watch a live mural painting in the dining room or have your reservation bumped for Adam Levine’s party of 12.
+These spots steer clear of the ridiculous Basel neighborhoods like Wynwood, South Beach, Mid-Beach, and Downtown—and we can just about guarantee you won’t have to watch a live mural painting in the dining room or have your reservation bumped for Pharrell's party of 16.

 Awash Ethiopian, Miami-Dade’s only Ethiopian restaurant, is in Miami Gardens, a city well north of all the Basel stuff.
 The relaxing little restaurant is a great place to hide from traffic and influencers while tearing off chunks of spongy injera and scooping up piles of beautifully seasoned vegetables and meat.
 The best things to get here are the Taste of Awash platter or the vegetarian combo.
 An Ethiopian coffee to finish things off is a good call, especially if you have to fight through 45 minutes worth of traffic on the way home.

-Korean Kitchen is a great casual Korean spot in North Miami with a little covered outdoor deck that’s perfect for lazily drinking a bottle of soju while making fun of the kind of people who’d pay $120,000 for a banana taped to a wall.
+Korean Kitchen is a great casual Korean spot in North Miami with a little covered outdoor deck that’s perfect for lazily drinking a bottle of soju while making fun of the kind of people who think NFTs are the future.
 But you should still come here if you’re not in a soju mood, because this place makes some of Miami’s best Korean food, like a huge seafood pancake, bibimbap, Korean corndogs, and fish cakes in a spicy broth.

 The crowds in Little Havana will probably swell during Art Basel, but Mi Rinconcito Mexicano won’t look much different than it does any other time of year.
 The dining room will be mostly full of people who know that this is one of the best places for a no-nonsense Mexican meal in town.
-Get a horchata, pork gorditas, and know that the piñatas hanging from the ceiling are about as artsy as it’s going to get.
+Get a horchata, pork gorditas, and appreciate all the piñatas hanging from the ceiling, which is the kind of art we can get behind.

 Panya Thai is our favorite Thai restaurant in town, thanks to a consistently excellent menu that includes familiar dishes like pad thai along with hard-to-find (in Miami, at least) Thai dishes like boat noodle soup, yen ta fo, and a great steamed pumpkin custard for dessert.
 The restaurant itself is refreshingly quiet and calm.
 Everything here tastes incredible too, and is so much more fun than spending 45 minutes looking at paintings that make your bank account feel bad about itself.

 The Upper Eastside’s Pinch kind of looks like a house from the street, and it feels that way when you step inside, too.
-It’s quiet in here, with no blaring music or overworked servers sprinting through the dining room.
+It’s quiet in here, with no blaring music or servers sprinting through the dining room.
 No one seems to be in a rush or a bad mood, and that could be because it’s very hard to be upset when you’re eating the food here—which includes very good things like croquetas, gambas al ajillo, and a fantastic burger.

-Wabi Sabi is one of the best Japanese restaurants in the city, and is generally quiet enough to read a book or bring a sleeping baby you’re not trying to wake up.
-They serve that sushi in a few different forms.
-Their donburi bowls are excellent and filling, with a base of sushi rice, cha-soba noodles, or greens.
+Wabi Sabi is a great Japanese restaurant, and is also generally quiet enough to read a book or bring a sleeping baby you’re not trying to wake up.
+They serve sushi in a few different forms.
+Their bowls are excellent and filling, with a base of sushi rice, cha-soba noodles, or greens.
 They offer maki as well as a la carte nigiri, sashimi, and very good hand rolls.
 Their location just off 79th Street causeway should keep you far from central’s Miami’s very bad traffic, which will have both babies and adults crying within five minutes.